Welcome to Review Quality Collector (RQC)

 7. Implementation status

-- Receipts can be issued for conferences run on Easychair.
+- Receipts can be issued for conferences run on EasyChair or HotCRP.

-- RQC for publishers and journals will be implemented then.
+- Implementing RQC for publishers and journals is under way.

 See the past and future for more detail